sdtemple/isweep/README.md

 Please read `misc/multiple-testing.md`.
 You should read our citation below for more details.

-New features are actively under construction (Fall 2024).
+New features are actively under construction (December 2024).
-- cM, not bp, windowing
-- Integrate multiple testing correction into pipeline
 - Extension to IBD mapping

 Contact sethtem@umich.edu or Github issues for troubleshooting.